IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 * **Communication Effectiveness:** We determine the level of employee awareness regarding DEI programs, resources, and progress by measuring the visibility of initiatives.

-### Our Approach to Validation

-Our work began with gathering preliminary pilot data from N=60 employee responses on a standardized 5-point scale.To ensure our findings reflect genuine, systemic issues and not just random chance, we used statistical validation through independent samples T-tests.
-This methodology allows us to robustly confirm the existence of systemic differences (the true equity gaps), ensuring that our recommendations target the areas with the highest practical risk.

 ## 3. Methodology